ecmwf-lab/climetlab-google-drive-source/README.md

 Support and contributing
 ------------------------

-Either open a issue on github if this is a github repository, or send an email to email@example.com.
+Open a issue on github if this is a github repository.

 LICENSE
 -------